zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### columns.filterable.cell.template `Function`

 JavaScript function which will customize how the input for the filter value is rendered.
+The function receives an object argument with two fields:

+* **`element`** - the default input inside the filter cell;
+* **`dataSource`** - a Kendo UI DataSource instance, which has the same settings as the Grid dataSource, but will only contain data items with unique values for the current column.
+This instance is also used by the default AutoComplete widget, which is used inside the filter cell if no template is set.
+Keep in mind that the passed dataSource instance may still not be populated at the time the template function is called, if the Grid uses remote binding.

 #### Example - Using template for the filter cell